This post originally appeared in VICE UK

 3) Tour your one-man show internationally, get a cameo in The Hangover, and become the star of your own cartoon series

-4) Have a multi-million pound music and movie career, then request a pardon from the state of Massachusetts because you punched a Vietnamese man in the head so hard that you permanently blinded him and your conviction is standing in the way of you expanding your restaurant ventures
+4) Have a multi-million dollar music and movie career, then request a pardon from the state of Massachusetts because you punched a Vietnamese man in the head so hard that you permanently blinded him and your conviction is standing in the way of you expanding your restaurant ventures

 See if you can match them all up!